LeonPupier/Mensible/README.md

 > **Warning**:
 > *Download the releases and do not clone the repo.
 It is a working tool in perpetual improvement.
 You expose yourself to bugs and instability (Except if you want to hunt bugs).*

+### How does Spotify support work?

+Spotify protects its music with DRM (Digital Rights Management), which means that no one can download the raw audio stream.
+To do this, Mensible retrieves the music informations and searches in YouTube for the most exact match.
+Once it finds it, it downloads it in audio format.

+It can happen that some downloaded music is not the right one.
+This may be due to the fact that the music is not referenced on YouTube or that other similar music (a remix for example) is better referenced.

+> **Note**:
+> API keys from your Spotify account are required to download music or podcasts.

 ### Gallery
 | _`Home page` state at the opening, base on version 1.5.3_
 ![](Documentation/home.png)